A short story

 by T.Z.
 Barry

-The Judge had presided over numerous trials throughout his career and had sentenced his fair share of criminals to death without experiencing the faintest glint of emotion.
-However, the Judge was unable to erase his most recent verdict from his conscience, for the defendant was a twelve-year-old boy.
+The Judge had presided over numerous trials throughout her career and had sentenced her fair share of criminals to death without experiencing the faintest glint of emotion.
+However, she was unable to erase her most recent verdict from her conscience, for the defendant was a twelve-year-old boy.

 The crime occurred one Saturday afternoon when the boy was returning from a trip to a friend’s house.
 He was so eager to leave for his weekend play date that he skipped breakfast that morning.
-At his friend’s house, the boys were so busy riding their gliders all day that they forgot to eat lunch.
-The boy also forgot to power up his glider before leaving his friend’s house, and halfway home, his glider died, forcing the boy to walk the rest of the way.
+At his friend’s house, the boys were busy riding their gliders all day and forgot to eat lunch.
+The boy also forgot to recharge his glider before leaving his friend’s house, and halfway home, his glider died, forcing the boy to walk the rest of the way.

 The sun began to set on the forest, and the boy became dizzy.
 He couldn’t stop to rest, however; for darkness was looming.
 He tried to press on through the hunger and exhaustion, but the conditions proved too potent, and he fainted.

 The boy awoke several hours later with the moon shining over his aching head instead of the sun.
 The boy had a natural fear of the dark, and his home was still two hours away.
 Desperate, he ditched his heavy glider and continued running alone through the dark forest.

 It wasn’t long until the dizziness returned, and the boy was forced to stop and rest against a tree.
 Hanging on the branch above his throbbing head, he noticed a red apple glistening in the moonlight.
 The boy looked around the forest, but there were no people for miles.
 He tore the apple from the tree and ate it to the core.

 The luscious fruit gave the boy the energy he needed to continue his trip, and he safely made it home two hours later.
 He told no one of what happened in the forest—not even his parents—and as he fell asleep that night, he thought no one would ever know.